 I:01:13 Animals on University Property

 Animals are only allowed in University facilities and on University property subject to the limitations and conditions set forth below.
-It is the policy of MTSU to allow the presence of service animals assisting individuals with disabilities in all facilities and programs except as described in this policy.
-It is also the policy of MTSU to allow other animals in University facilities and on University property only as specified herein.
+It is the policy of Middle Tennessee State University (“MTSU” or “the University”) to allow the presence of service animals and emotional support/assistance animals assisting individuals with disabilities in facilities and programs as specified in this policy.

-A "pet" is any animal, wild or domesticated, that is not trained or used as a service animal.
+A. Pet.
+A pet is any animal, wild or domesticated, that is not trained or used as a service animal or emotional support/assistance animal.

 A. No pets are permitted in University facilities except that fish contained in aquariums no larger than 10 gallons are allowed in residential facilities.

-2. The owner or handler must retain full control of the dog at all times.
+2. The handler must retain full control of the dog at all times.

 3. Dogs will not be allowed to disrupt or interfere with University activities, including but not limited to teaching, research, service or administrative activities.
-If the dog is unruly or disruptive, or if the owner or handler fails to maintain control of the animal, the owner or handler must regain control immediately or remove the dog from University property.
-If the improper behavior continues or occurs more than once, the owner or handler may be prohibited from bringing the dog onto University property.
+If the dog is unruly or disruptive, or if the handler fails to maintain control of the animal, the handler must regain control immediately or remove the dog from University property.
+If the improper behavior continues or occurs more than once, the handler may be prohibited from bringing the dog onto University property.

 A. This policy allows service animals accompanying persons with disabilities to be on the University campus.
 A service animal must be permitted to accompany a person with a disability everywhere on campus, with the exception of those places listed below.